rishimohan/pika-api-node-sdk/README.md

 |`modifications` | Yes | Modifications for the selected template. |
 |`responseFormat` | No | `base64` or `binary` (Defaults to `base64`). |

-For available templates and it's modifications refer [image generation api templates](https://pika.style/image-generation-api/templates).
+For available templates and their modifications refer [image generation api templates](https://pika.style/image-generation-api/templates)